ani71ket/Movify/README.md

 ```

-8) After seeding your firebase database with the movies information & reverting the Github Pages changes you can run the Netflix React App using the following command from your terminal:
+8) After seeding your firebase database with the movies information & reverting the Github Pages changes you can run the movify React App using the following command from your terminal:

 ```
 # Run the app